melodyjansen/PANORAMA_baseline/README.md

+# PANORAMA Challenge – AI in Medical Imaging

+This repository is a fork of the official Panorama Challenge baseline: [Original Baseline Repository](https://github.com/DIAGNijmegen/PANORAMA_baseline)

+We used this baseline as the foundation for our submission.
+Due to time and computational constraints, we made only minimal changes to the baseline directly.
+Our main changes were made in a fork of the [`nnU-Net`](https://github.com/MIC-DKFZ/nnUNet) repository, where we customized the training procedure.
+The forked repository can be found here: [Forked nnU-Net](https://github.com/melodyjansen/nnUNet/tree/master)

+---

+## 🔧 Modifications Overview

+### In This Repository
+- Forked from the original Panorama baseline.
+- Added our own result folder under `src/nnUNet_results/` to include output data and/or logs.
+- Adjusted README with added documentation to reflect our setup.

+### 🔹 Training Data

+The PANORAMA dataset contains approximately 3000 cases split into:

+- **2238** training samples (fully accessible)
+- **86** hidden validation cases
+- ~**400** hidden test cases

+Each case includes anonymized CECT scans and annotations (tumor boundaries, labels, etc.).
+All data is provided under the **CC BY-NC 4.0** license.

+For our experiments:
+- We used only the **first batch** of training data: [Batch 1](https://zenodo.org/records/13715870)
+- **6 images were discarded** due to mismatches between CT volumes and labels.
+- Final training was done on **551 cases** after preprocessing with `nnUNetv2_plan_and_preprocess`.
+- Although nnU-Net is typically trained using **5-fold cross-validation**, we only trained on **fold 0** due to limited compute.

+---

+### 🔹 Our Modified Model

+We chose to focus on improving the **segmentation model**, leaving the detection pipeline unaltered.

+#### Key Changes:

+1. **Resolution Upgrade**
+   Replaced the original **2D low-resolution nnU-Net** with a **3D full-resolution** nnU-Net.
+While more computationally intensive, 3D models have shown improved performance for volumetric segmentation tasks, particularly in medical imaging [Isensee et al., 2021].

+2. **Loss Function**
+   Instead of using only **Dice loss**, we applied a **compound loss**:
+   - 0.5 × Dice loss
+   - 0.5 × TopK loss (with `k = 10%`)

+   This choice was guided by literature showing compound losses improve segmentation performance (e.g. [Ma et al., 2021](https://www.sciencedirect.com/science/article/pii/S1361841521000815)).

+   > TopK loss emphasizes difficult voxels by computing cross-entropy over the hardest 10% of predictions.

+3. **Training Details**
+   - Model trained for **250 epochs**
+   - Training took approximately **7 hours** on GPU (csedu cluster)
+   - Only **fold 0** used (80% train, 20% validation split)

+---

+## 📊 Evaluation Strategy

+We were unable to submit our modified container to the Grand Challenge platform due to time and Docker configuration issues.
+Therefore, we performed our own evaluation using held-out training data.

+### Dataset:

+- Used **54 images** from the **second batch** of training data (unseen by the model)
+- Due to memory constraints, only **16 images** were ultimately evaluated

+### Metrics:

+- **Dice Coefficient** (0–1): measures overlap between predicted and ground truth masks
+- **True Positives (TP)**: correctly predicted lesion voxels
+- **False Positives (FP)**: incorrectly predicted lesion voxels
+- **True Negatives (TN)**: correctly predicted background voxels
+- **False Negatives (FN)**: missed lesion voxels

+The evaluation was conducted across the following labels:
+- PDAC lesion
+- Veins
+- Arteries
+- Pancreas parenchyma
+- Pancreatic duct
+- Common bile duct

+---
+# Original Baseline README.md

 # Baseline Algorithm for the [PANORAMA challenge](https://panorama.grand-challenge.org/): Pancreatic Cancer Diagnosis - Radiologists Meet AI
 This repository contains the baseline algorithm for the [PANORAMA challenge](https://panorama.grand-challenge.org/).
 Model weights were uploaded to Zenodo and can be downloaded using this link: [https://zenodo.org/records/11160381](https://zenodo.org/records/11160381) The algorithm can be directly accessed and used at [https://grand-challenge.org/algorithms/baseline-panorama/](https://grand-challenge.org/algorithms/baseline-panorama/).